Funding Policy for PhD Students in the Graduate Department of Public Health Sciences

-Teaching assistant (TA) positions will contribute towards the Funding Package to a maximum of $1,500.
-To qualify for this portion of the funding, students must take up a subsequent appointment TA position or accept a TA position to which they applied.
-Students who decline a TA position or decline / defer a subsequent appointment (and do not take an RA position instead), or if no TA applications are submitted, will not be eligible to receive this portion of the Funding Package.
+Earnings from teaching assistant (TA) positions will contribute towards the Funding Package to a maximum of $1,500.
+Students must take up a subsequent appointment TA position or accept a TA position to which they applied.
+Students who decline a TA position or decline / defer a subsequent appointment (and do not take an RA position instead), or if no TA applications are submitted, will forfeit this portion of the Funding Package.
 Students who receive funding from other sources with a total value > tuition plus $20,000 are not required to accept TA positions.

-TA positions administered by PHS with application instructions are posted on the TA Opportunities page of the DLSPH website, the Human Resources & Equity/CUPE Local 3902 website, on the 6th floor CUPE bulletin board, and are emailed to the PhD student mailing list.
+TA positions administered by PHS, with application instructions, are posted on the TA Opportunities page of the DLSPH website, the Human Resources & Equity/CUPE Local 3902 website, on the 5th floor CUPE bulletin board, and are emailed to the PhD student mailing list.

 Research Assistant Positions

-Research assistant (RA) positions will contribute towards the Funding Package to a maximum of $1,500 (or to a maximum of 60 hours of work per year).
-To qualify for this portion of the funding students must accept a RA position.
-The RA position can be through your supervisor or found elsewhere at the University.
-Students who decline a RA position (and do not take a TA position instead) or if no RA applications are submitted, will not be eligible to receive this portion of the Funding Package.
+Earnings from research assistant (RA) positions will contribute towards the Funding Package to a maximum of $1,500 (or to a maximum of 60 hours of work per year).
+To qualify for this portion of the funding students must continue in RA positions currently held or accept a RA position to which they applied.
+The RA position can be through the student’s supervisor or found elsewhere.
+Students who decline a RA position (and do not take a TA position instead) or if no RA applications are submitted, will forfeit this portion of the Funding Package.
 Students who receive funding from other sources with a total value > tuition plus $20,000 are not required to accept RA positions.

 University of Toronto Open Fellowship (UTO)

-UTO Fellowship funds (i.e. financial support from the Graduate Department of Public Health Sciences) are used to complete the Funding Package, if needed, to meet the minimum annual guaranteed level.
+UTO Fellowship funds (i.e. financial support from the Graduate Department of Public Health Sciences) are used to complete the Funding Package, if needed, to meet the annual base level.

 3. Conditions of Funding

-- The Funding Package in the Graduate Department of Public Health Sciences for PhD students in the funded cohort is tuition plus $17,000 per annum.
+- The Funding Package in the Graduate Department of Public Health Sciences for PhD students in the funded cohort is tuition and incidental fees plus $17,000 per annum.

 - Students in the funded cohort who hold competitive awards between $5,001 and $15,000 will receive a bonus of $2,000 from UTO funds to bring the total up to tuition plus $19,000.